-This list of things to do in Kauai in September contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of things to do in Kauai in September was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 There are plenty of amazing things to do in Kauai in September.
 From the spectacular events to the exciting attractions, this stunning Hawaiian Island has a lot to offer.

 Planning a trip to Kauai in September can be relatively easy.
 Especially because there are so many choices for hotels and great places to stay.

 No matter what the reason is for your visit to Kauai, the entire experience will be a great one.
 Especially since there are so many things to do on the island.

 The weather in Kauai in September makes for a wonderful vacation.
 Once the fall season starts, a retreat to a warmer location is almost a must.
 This is especially true since the crowds are beginning to die down and there won’t be as many tourists around.

 Don’t have time to read a bunch of Hawaii blog posts and reviews?
 Here are some of our top picks for visiting Kauai.

 - Na Pali Coast Snorkeling Tour (this one also goes to the forbidden island of Ni’ihau)

 - Kauai Helicopter Tour (this is the BEST way to see waterfalls on Kauai)

 - ATV Tour to a Private Waterfall (this is a romantic adventure that feels like a secret getaway)